akaigoro/df4j/README.md

 df4j-core: contains core functionality.
 It requires java 1.5 or higher.

-df4j-demux (in progress): base for remote and/or persistent actors.
+df4j-nio (in progress): a wrapper to nio asyncronous input-output functionality (Baset on Selector).

 df4j-nio2: a wrapper to nio2 asyncronous input-output functionality.
 It requires java 1.7 or higher.